-Arty-Folks’ creative program is responsive to the needs and interests of participants but also ambitious and striving for the highest artistic outcomes.
-We unlock our members creative potential and we inspire to share narratives with confidence, to celebrate the journey, to challenge people’s perceptions of mental health.
+Arty-Folks’ creative program is responsive to the needs and interests of participants but is also ambitious and strives for the highest artistic outcomes.
+We unlock our members’ creative potential and we inspire them to share narratives with confidence, to celebrate their journey and to challenge people’s perceptions of mental health.

 We promote a culture of life-long creative learning that fosters problem solving skills and enables people to develop a new sense of self beyond a medical diagnosis.

 At Arty-Folks there are no passive ‘service users’ and there is no ‘us’ and ‘them’.
-We foster the ability to have and exert influence as engaged members with a voice that is heard throughout our charity, as Peer Volunteers, as members of staff, as members of the Operations Group and as Trustees to the Board.
+We encourage all to have and exert influence with a voice that is heard throughout our charity, from Peer Volunteers, members of staff, to Advisers and Trustees to the Board.